Michelleannie02/Recognizer-Chords/readme.md

 ### Testing The App:

 * Download the project to your computer from this project page.
-* Once the project is downloaded, open the .xcodeproj file from the folder.
+* Once the project is downloaded, open the .xcworkspace file from the folder.
 * Run the project either using the iPhone simulator or your device.
 I recommend running the project on the latest iPhone device.
 It should be compiled with the latest version of Xcode.
 * If you choose to download it on your device, please plug in your device to your computer and make the device target your device model.
 Then click 'run'.